laravel/docs/authorization.md

         }
     }

+#### Actions That Don't Require Models

 As previously discussed, some actions like `create` may not require a model instance.
 In these situations, you may pass a class name to the `authorize` method.
-The given class name will be used to determine which policy to use when authorizing the action:
+The class name will be used to determine which policy to use when authorizing the action:

     /**
      * Create a new blog post.